Expanding Knowledge in Existing and Emerging Computer Technologies

 Cost: $1,295 (Includes all training materials)

-Prerequisite: Experience using Windows XP.
+Prerequisite: Experience using Windows XP or 7.

-Installing, Configuring and Supporting Windows XP or Windows 7 Professional
+Installing, Configuring and Supporting Windows 7

 Duration: 32 hours (meets 3 hours per week, day or evening)